Steal This Blog! SEO 2.0 Goes Creative Commons

 - redistribute

-Please copy every article in its entirety including the images.
+Please copy every article as it is including the images.

-In preparation for my SEO 2.0 I changed my Creative commons license to a non-commercial one.
+In preparation for my SEO 2.0 ebook I changed my Creative Commons license to a non-commercial one.

 - money